-5.4 PROCEDURES FOR SCREENING AND HAND-SEARCHING OF ORIGINATING CHECKED BAGGAGE AND COURIER
+5.4 PROCEDURES FOR ORIGINATING CHECKED BAGGAGE SCREENING AND HAND-SEARCHING

-All hold baggage, including courier baggage, loaded on international and domestic flights is screened by certified screeners using approved screening methods.
-All hold baggage, including courier baggage, to be carried on a commercial aircraft is protected from unauthorized interference from the point it is screened or accepted into the care of the Pegasus Airlines or their contracted supplier, whichever is earlier, until departure of the aircraft on which it is to be carried.
+All hold baggage loaded on international and domestic flights is screened by certified screeners using approved screening methods.
+All hold baggage to be carried on a commercial aircraft is protected from unauthorized interference from the point it is screened or accepted into the care of the Pegasus Airlines or their contracted supplier, whichever is earlier, until departure of the aircraft on which it is to be carried.
 If the integrity of the hold baggage is jeopardized (unauthorized access, suspected access or uncertainty re integrity etc.), the hold baggage shall be re-screened according to point 5.4.1. before being placed on board an aircraft.